 The good news is that you may have rights and remedies under ERISA.
 The bad news is that the claims process can be complex, unfair, and the odds unjustly stacked against you.

 Our experienced Cleveland ERISA lawyers can help you successfully file a claim, fight for your rights and protect the benefits you’ve earned so they’re available when you need them the most.
-To learn more, call our personal injury attorneys in Cleveland today.
+To learn more, call our injury attorneys today.

 Congress gave retirement and welfare benefits special protection under the Employee Retirement Income Security Act of 1974; better known as ERISA.
 The Act has been amended multiple times since to accommodate new benefits and plans and ever-changing employment laws.